bakks/virginian/README.md

 faster than the CPU.
 Speedup depends on the query, number of data records, number of result records, and the specific test hardware.
 Your mileage may vary.

-Here are some performance charts that compare running times of a 10 SQL query suite on the CPU and two GPU execution techniques.
+Here are some performance charts that compare running times of a 10 query suite on the CPU and two GPU execution techniques.
 The mapped configuration is applicable to arbitrary data sizes, while the cached configuration applies only for data sizes that fit within the GPU's global memory.